D-Block Europe: 2020–2021: The Blue Print: Us vs. Them and Home Alone 2

-2022–present: Lap 5, DBE World and Rolling Stone
+2022–2024: Lap 5, DBE World and Rolling Stone

 On 12 May 2022, DBE released "Black Beatles", the lead single from their second studio album, Lap 5.
 The second single, "Elegant & Gang" accompanied by Ghost Killer Track was released on 9 June 2022.
 The track peaked at number 18 on the UK Singles Chart.
 The third single, "Fantasy" was released on 21 July 2022, peaking at number 49 on the UK Singles Chart.
 Alongside the single's release, the album was officially announced.
 The album's fourth single, "Man in the Mirror", solely featuring Williams, was released on 16 September 2022, peaking at number 40 on the Singles Chart.
 The album's final single, "4 the Win" was released just a day prior to the official album.
 On 23 September 2022, Lap 5 was officially released, debuting at number two on the UK Albums Chart.

 On 17 November, D-Block Europe appeared on Clavish's "Rocket Science" which peaked at number nine on the UK Singles Chart, marking their second top-ten single.
 "Side Effects", the lead single for D-Block Europe's fifth mixtape, DBE World was released on 15 June 2023.
 The track peaked at number 53 on the UK Singles Chart.
 The mixtape's second single, the highly anticipated "Pakistan" featuring Clavish was released on 29 June 2023.
 The single peaked at number eight on the UK Singles Chart, marking DBE's third top-ten single.
 The mixtape's final single, "Potential" was released just a day prior to the official mixtape, peaking at number 48 on the Singles Chart.
 On 7 July 2023, DBE World was officially released and proceeded to peak at number six on the UK Albums chart, marking their seventh in the top ten.
 The mixtape also broke the record for the most top-ten hip-hop albums by an artist in the UK history.